 Housekeeping ensures that the hospital is clean and neat for all visitors.

 Interpreters help you communicate in your first language, or sign language, about medical and other information so we can provide the best care possible.

 When it’s necessary to draw blood samples, you’ll see our Laboratory phlebotomists.

 Dieticians and nutritionists help prepare a diet for you or your child according to medical needs and ethnic, religious or personal preferences.

 Occupational therapists help children with physical limitations become more independent and adapt activities of daily living to their special needs.

-Our Patient Relations staff serve as your advocates, can help resolve any problems and provide helpful information.
+Our Office of Patient Experience staff serve as your advocates, can help resolve any problems and provide helpful information.

 Pharmacists prepare and distribute medications and provide information on how to use a medication properly, how drugs may interact with each other, and how a drug may affect the progress of a disease.

 Physical therapists treat babies and children with acute or prolonged physical dysfunction or pain, with emphasis on movement disorders.

 Psychologists help children deal with the normal effects of illness, such as pain and anxiety, and help them find effective ways to adjust to illness and treatment.